 On Echo devices, the video call will be the same as any other, since the interface is the same.
 On the other hand, the receivers will receive the Skype call as if it were one more without having to configure anything previously.

 To be able to use this feature, all you have to do is have a Skype account linked to your Amazon account through the Alexa mobile app and have the Skype app installed.

 In general, listening comprehension is good.
 Alexa understands most verbal commands, although sometimes she doesn't understand the user.
 However, other times it understands a word or phrase that is nothing like what the user has said.
 However, throughout the updates that are coming, the understanding of Alexa is being refined and it understands the user better and better.

-Alexa skills use Alexa voice recognition to function.
+Alexa skills use Alexa voice recognition to work.
 The same failures have been detected in these skills, not understanding words like "furosemide" in the "Medication information" skill.
-When Alexa receives an order that she doesn't know what it is, either because she hasn't understood it correctly, or because it hasn't been programmed for her, she tells the user with a message that says "Sorry, but I couldn't find the answer to what you have asked me" or something similar.
+When Alexa receives a command that she doesn't know what it is, either because she hasn't understood it correctly or because it's not programmed for her, she indicates this to the user with a message that says "Sorry, but I couldn't find the answer to what you have asked me” or something similar.